kevinb7/fearless-javascript/slides.md

 # How to make it stick

 - Don't just read it, try it out as you read it
-  - JavaScript Koans
-- If you forget it, try to remember it by creating an example to verify it.
+- If you forget it, try writing some code to verify it
-  - use the REPL
 - write code
 - read other people's code
 - modify other people's code

 --

-# REPL
+# REPL uses

 - validate understanding
 - explore objects